ramankumarlive/manageddisksendtoendencryptionpreview/README.md

  Get-AzProviderFeature -FeatureName "EncryptionAtHost" -ProviderNamespace "Microsoft.Compute"
 ```

-## To enable end to end encryption for disks attached to a VM with customer managed keys (CMK), you must follow the steps below:
+## Enable end to end encryption for disks attached to a VM with customer managed keys (CMK)

 1. Follow the instructions [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/disk-encryption#setting-up-your-azure-key-vault-and-diskencryptionset) for creating a Key Vault for storing your keys and a DiskEncryptionSet pointing to a key in the Key Vault